-Where the observed count and expected count are reasonably similar, this is evidence for the null hypothesis.
+Where the observed count and expected count are reasonably similar, this provides evidence that tends of support the null hypothesis.
 For example, in the middle column of the table, the first cell has 169 cases observed and 170.3 expected cases, working on the assumption H_0 is true.
 In contrast, the observed and expected counts are further apart for each of the cells in the first column.
-For example, if there is no relation between income and debt, there would be only 17.8 students in the lower left cell, that is, only 17.8 of lowest income and high debt.
-But the sample shows 23 cases, so this provides evidence that there are more low income students with high debt than what would be expected if H_0 is true.
+For example, if there is no relation between income and debt, there would be only 17.8 students in the lower left cell, that is, only 17.8 of lowest income and debt of ten thousand dollars plus.
+But, from the sample, the observed number of cases is 23, so this provides evidence that there are more low income students with high debt than what would be expected if H_0 is true.

 Assumption.
 As noted earlier, the only restriction on the use of the chi-square test is that there be five or more expected cases per cell of the table.
-Note that it is not the observed number of cases that must exceed five but the expected number of cases that must be five or more - it may be that a cell has no cases in it, but so long as the exepected number of cases is five or more, that satisfies the assumption for use of the test.
+Note that it is not the observed number of cases that must exceed five but the expected number of cases that must be five or more - it may be that a cell has no cases in it, but so long as the expected number of cases is five or more, that satisfies the assumption for use of the test.

-For Table 1, all the expected counts are much greater than five, so this assumption is met.
+In Table 2, all the expected counts are much greater than five, so this assumption is met.
 For cross-classification tables with one or two cells having less than five expected cases per cell, the chi-square test may be used, but if several of the cells have less than five expected cases, it may be advisable to use a different type of test.
 See the discussion on p.
 741 of the text for guidelines.